Generic family displaying robustly a fast growth of the number of periodic points: From parabolic maps to fast growths of the number of periodic points

-This idea might sound anti-intuitive since the rotation number of a parabolic map is zero.

-The interest of parabolic maps of the circle is that they have a geometric definition and produce irrational rotations after perturbations.
-Indeed if $g$ to a $C^r$-parabolic circle map, for $r\ge 2$, then its rotation number is $0$.
-Also one sees immediately that the composition $R_\epsilon\circ g$, with $R_\epsilon$ a rotation of angle $\epsilon>0$ small, has non-zero rotation number.
-Hence, by continuity of the rotation number and density of Diophantine number in $\R$, we can chose $\epsilon>0$ arbitrarily small so that the rotation number $\rho(\epsilon)$ of $R_\epsilon \circ g$ is Diophantine.
-This proves: \begin{prop} For every $r\ge 2$, the set $D^r$ of $C^r$-circle maps with Diophantine rotation number accumulates on the set $P^r$ of $C^r$-parabolic maps:
+\end{definition} Using parabolic maps to obtain dynamics smoothly conjugate to Diophantine rotations might sound anti-intuitive since their rotation number are of two very different kind.
+Nevertheless the interest of parabolic maps of the circle is that they have a simple geometric definition and are easy to perturb to irrational rotations.
+Indeed if $g$ is a $C^r$-parabolic circle map, for $r\ge 2$, then its rotation number is $0$.
+By reversing the circle orientation if necessary, we can assume that $D^2_p g>0$.
+Then $g$ has a lifting $G$ such that $x\in \R\mapsto G(x)-x$ is non-negative and less than $1$.
+Thus for every $\epsilon>0$, the lifting $x\in \R\mapsto G(x)-x+\epsilon$ of the composition $R_\epsilon\circ g$ takes its value in $(0,1)$ and so $R_\epsilon\circ g$ has no fixed point, and hence a non-zero rotation number.
+Then, by continuity of the rotation number and density of Diophantine numbers in $\R$, we can choose $\epsilon>0$ arbitrarily small so that the rotation number $\rho(\epsilon)$ of $R_\epsilon \circ g$ is Diophantine.
+This proves: \begin{proposition} For every $r\ge 2$, the set $D^r$ of $C^r$-circle maps with Diophantine rotation number accumulates on the set $P^r$ of $C^r$-parabolic maps: $cl(D^r)\supset P^r\; .$ \end{proposition}